devConvert/flow_lead_test/README.md

 ### Sending Test Leads

-All test leads should be sent with the postfix "@mailinator.com" so we can tell their actually for testing purposes.
+All test leads should be sent with the postfix "@mailinator.com" so we can tell they're not real leads.